 - Mix: Ready to spray: Activate, shake and spray.

 This is the “finish” layer, protecting the color coat from fading and damage.
 Just as the name implies, a clear coat has no pigment — it’s a clear and shiny protective layer.
 These coats are often urethane or polyurethane and have mixed-in chemicals to protect the base layer from harsh UV rays.

-There are three types of paint used on a regular commercial basis.
+There are four different types of paint used on a regular commercial basis.
 While there are other paints available, these are the most common and will get the job done.